boolean-uk/csharp-tdd-oop-bobs-bagels/DomainModel.md

 public string AddFillingToBagle(itemID) "moved this from Item to here because it makes more sense" -adds a filling to the Bagle.
 -returns an error if filling does not exist

+public bool ExistsInBasket(string itemID)  "Added this because it was needed to verrify the ID input " -returns true if item was found in ShopInventory.
+-returns false if item was not found.

 -----------------------------------------------------------------------------------